 CAMHS stands for Child and Adolescent Mental Health Services.
-We have teams in Dorset called community teams (also known as Core-CAMHS) and an inpatient team at Pebble Lodge in Bournemouth.
+We have teams in Dorset called community teams (also known as Core-CAMHS), an assessment and brief intervention team (known as CAMHS Gateway) and an inpatient team at Pebble Lodge in Bournemouth.

 We assess and treat children and young people up the age of 18 who are suffering significant mental difficulties.
 CAMHS also support families and carers who need advice or help.
 We provide these services across Dorset (including Bournemouth and Poole), employing an experienced team of doctors, nurses, occupational therapists, psychologists and social workers.
 Our guide to who works in CAMHS will tell you more about the people you might meet when you come to see us.